gtauzin/kedro-dagster/docs/pages/intro.md

 - **No code changes:** Integrate Dagster without modifying your existing Kedro datasets, config, or pipelines.
 - **Enhanced orchestration and observability:** Use Dagster’s UI to visualize, launch, and schedule runs, inspect logs, trace asset lineage, and monitor pipeline health.
 Gain real-time insights into execution status, track data dependencies, and debug failures with full context.
+- **Automatic node parallelization across partitions:** Use Dagster’s partitions to fan out Kedro node execution across time windows or other keys with minimal configuration—no code changes required.
-- **Variety of execution targets:** Run your pipelines locally, on a remote machine, using Docker, or scale out on Kubernetes and other Dagster-supported executors.
+- **Variety of execution targets:** Run locally for development, in Docker, on a remote machine, or scale on Kubernetes and other Dagster-supported executors, selectable per job via configuration.

 Refer to the [Dagster Documentation](https://docs.dagster.io) and in particular to the [Dagster Deployment Options](https://docs.dagster.io/guides/deploy) to find out if Dagster fits your need and connect to the [Dagster Slack](https://dagster.io/slack) to get in touch with the community.